Enflick/linphone_patches/README.md

 ### Android cmake build steps, the artifacts then need to be manually uploaded to Nexus

+Note: it is recommended to use NDK version 23.1.x (ver.
+25.2.x has a weird problem with OPUS audio quality).

 ```
 cmake .. -G Ninja --preset=android-sdk -DLINPHONESDK_PLATFORM=Android -DLINPHONESDK_ANDROID_ARCHS=arm64,armv7,x86,x86_64 -DCMAKE_BUILD_TYPE=RelWithDebInfo -DENABLE_GPL_THIRD_PARTIES=NO -DENABLE_NON_FREE_CODECS=NO -DENABLE_VIDEO=NO -DENABLE_ADVANCED_IM=NO -DENABLE_DB_STORAGE=NO -DENABLE_VCARD=NO -DENABLE_MKV=NO -DENABLE_LDAP=NO -DENABLE_JPEG=NO -DENABLE_QRCODE=NO -DENABLE_FLEXIAPI=NO -DENABLE_LIME_X3DH=NO -DENABLE_GSM=NO -DENABLE_ILBC=NO -DENABLE_ISAC=NO \
 && cmake --build . --parallel 4